-Batch normalization [80] defines a special kind of neural network layer that performs this normalization using statistics collected with the current mini-batch of examples.
-The back-propagation algorithm that computes the gradients must of course be adjusted to account for the on-the-fly computation of the normalization coefficients.
-Assuming that one uses sufficiently large mini-batches, computing the statistics in this manner ensures that the normalization constants are very fresh.
-This comes at the price of making the output of the neural network on a particular training pattern dependent on the other patterns in the mini-batch.
-Since these other examples are a priori random, this amounts to generating additional noise in the stochastic gradient optimization.
-Although the variance of this noise is poorly controlled, inserting batch normalization layers in various points of a deep neural network is extremely effective and is now standard practice.
+price of making the output of the neural network on a particular training pattern dependent on the other patterns in the minibatch.
+Since these other examples are a priori random, this amounts to generating additional noise in the SG optimization.
+Although the variance of this noise is poorly controlled, inserting batch normalization layers in various points of a DNN is extremely effective and is now standard practice.
 Whether one can achieve the same improvement with more controlled techniques remains to be seen.

-7 Other Popular Methods

-Some optimization methods for machine learning are not well characterized as being within the twodimensional schematic introduced in §3.4 (see Figure 3.3 on page 20), yet represent fundamentally unique approaches that offer theoretical and/or practical advantages.
+- 7. Other Popular Methods.
+Some optimization methods for machine learning are not well characterized as being within the two-dimensional schematic introduced in section 3.4 (see Figure 3.3), yet they represent fundamentally unique approaches that offer theoretical and/or practical advantages.
 The purpose of this section is to discuss a few such ideas, namely, gradient methods with momentum, accelerated gradient methods, and coordinate descent methods.
 For ease of exposition, we introduce these techniques under the assumption that one is minimizing a continuously differentiable (not necessarily convex) function $F: \mathbb{R}^n \to \mathbb{R}$ and that full gradients can be computed in each iteration.
-Then, after each technique is introduced, we discuss how they may be applied in stochastic settings.

-7.1 Gradient Methods with Momentum
+Then, after each technique is introduced, we discuss how they may be applied in stochastic settings. - 7.1.
+Gradient Methods with Momentum.
 Gradient methods with momentum are procedures in which each step is chosen as a combination of the steepest descent direction and the most recent iterate displacement.
 Specifically, with an initial point $w_1$ , scalar sequences $\{\alpha_k\}$ and $\{\beta_k\}$ that are either predetermined or set dynamically, and $w_0 := w_1$ , these methods are characterized by the iteration

-$$w{k+1} \leftarrow w_k - \alpha_k \nabla F(w_k) + \beta_k (w_k - w{k-1}). \tag{7.1}$$
+$$(7.1) w{k+1} \leftarrow w_k - \alpha_k \nabla F(w_k) + \beta_k (w_k - w{k-1}).$$

-Here, the latter is referred to as the momentum term, which, recursively, maintains the algorithm's movement along previous search directions.
+Here, the right-hand term is referred to as the momentum term, which, recursively, maintains the algorithm's movement along previous search directions.